Here’s information about the types of meters and metering options, if you intend to buy electricity from a retailer.

 - Advanced meters, also known as smart meters or Advanced Metering Infrastructure (AMI) meters, allow electricity consumption to be measured at half-hourly intervals.
 With these meters, manual reading and estimation of electricity consumption will no longer be required.

-- Consumers with AMI meters can view and download their half-hourly electricity usage when they sign up an e-Services account
+- Consumers with advanced meters can view and download their half-hourly electricity usage when they sign up for an e-Services account.

-EMA has developed a load profile of the average residential consumer in Singapore.
-This load profile can be applied to the monthly electricity consumption of a residential consumer to derive his estimated half-hourly electricity consumption for billing purposes.
-EMA will periodically update the load profile to ensure that it remains reflective of the average residential consumer’s consumption.
+EMA has developed a load profile of the average household in Singapore.
+This load profile can be applied to the monthly electricity consumption of a household to derive your estimated half-hourly electricity consumption for billing purposes.
+EMA will periodically update the load profile to ensure that it remains reflective of the average household’s consumption.

-Based on EMA’s study, residential consumers exhibit similar consumption patterns.
-As such, Load Profiling is suitable for all residential consumers regardless of dwelling types.
-On the other hand, Load Profiling is not feasible for business consumers as they have different consumption patterns depending on the nature of the business.
+Based on EMA’s study, households exhibit similar consumption patterns.
+As such, having a Load Profile is suitable for all households regardless of dwelling types.
+On the other hand, having a Load Profile is not feasible for businesses as they have different consumption patterns depending on their nature of business.